oonqt/Emby.Notifications.Discord/README.md

 #### Media Added Override
 This replaces the default media override notification which is limited to displaying the file name with an Embed containing rich information (cover art, clickable links, etc)

-FAQ: Why doesn't my cover art always show?
-* Cover art will only load under two circumstances:
- 1) The cover art was fetched from a remote source
- 2) The cover art is Embedded in the file *AND* remote access is enabled
+You can choose between the different item types you want to receive notifications for, (i.e. Movie, Episode, Season, etc)

 ##### I recommend you only disable this if it causes an issue

 ![media added override](https://i.memester.xyz/u/6n3.png)

 #### Hide External Server Links
 This will exclude any external links (i.e. title, local images) that have a URL tied to your Emby Server.
 Only Enable this if you want to prevent people from seeing your Server URL.
-If you already have remote access disabled, there is no need to enable this as the links will already be excluded.
+If you already have remote access disabled, there is no need to enable this as the links will already be excluded and cover art will be proxied.

 #### Mention Type
 This gives you the ability to choose between 2 mention types: `@here`, `@everyone`, or `None`